Skoricius/ahk-shortcuts/README.md

 # My personal AHK shortcuts

-All the most important shortcuts that use on most of my computers are in Basic.ahk.
+All the most important shortcuts that I use on most of my computers are in Basic.ahk.
+Situational shortcuts are in the other folders.

 For the wallpaper change, need to edit the wallpaper variables at the beginning of the script.